Torridon is a small Village in northwest

 Scotland, 62 miles west of Inverness,

-popular for Hiking, Outdoor Activities, Deer
+popular for Hiking, Outdoor Activities, Open

-Museum, and its remote scenic location
+Air Church, and its remote scenic location

 surrounded by Mountains.